 Seals made of PTFE (polytetrafluoroethylene) or FKM (fluoro rubber) exposed to an open flame or temperatures above 300 °C (570 °F) are a health and environmental hazard!
 They remain dangerous even after they have cooled.

-Read and follow the safety precautions under Seal materials.
+Read and follow the safety precautions under this WARNING.

 wide temperature range and low-noise grease LHT23 as standard